Agenda

 - How can the UK place crucial ethical, safety and workforce implications at the heart of deployment?

-- Infrastructure, interoperability and regulation: what more should the UK do to seize the automation opportunity and lead on deployment at scale?
+- Infrastructure, interoperability and regulation: what more should the UK do to make the most of initiatives such as the £40m Robotics Adoption Hubs network, seize the automation opportunity, and drive the next decade of deployment at scale?

 Quantum Means Business: Commercialising UK Innovation in the International Year of Quantum